xpressrazor/themes/README.md

 This is little modification of Faience theme and elementary icons, so that they look good on a dark panel.

-I hope you will like it.
+I hope you will like them.

 Download
 ========